-This section utilises data from 10 years of Belle II registration data from the Belle II member registration platforms from 2011 - 2021.
+This section shows 10 years of Belle II registration data from the Belle II member registration platforms from 2011 - 2021.
 This data is studied with a diversity and inclusion lens, with a particular focus on gender representation.
-The focus on gender is due to the data available for analysis.
-In 2017, Belle II migrated from a previous system, maintained by the Belle II secretariat, to the Belle II Membership Management System (B2MMS), maintained by Belle II Collaborative Services.
-Due to this migration, results for 2017 may appear anomalous and should not be taken as indicative of real trends.
+This is due to available statistics.
+In 2017, Belle II migrated from a previous system, maintained by the Belle II secretariat, to the Belle II Membership Management System (B2MMS), maintained by Belle II Collaborative Services; due to this migration, results for 2017 may appear anomalous and should not be taken as indicative of real trends.

 Within the B2MMS, it is required that a member submit their name, title, gender, email, institution and membership category (i.e. Ph.D. student, faculty, etc.) to register as part of the Belle II collaboration.
 As of January 2022, gender is no longer required to be defined as either 'Male', 'Female' or 'Other'; an option for the field to be left blank has been added to allow members not to disclose their gender.
 Here we acknowledge that this does not allow non-cisgender members to specify their gender if they wish to, and possible solutions to this will be discussed at future diversity and inclusion meetings.
 This form of data taking biases data and can make it hard for non-cisgender members to feel welcomed into our community before they have even officially joined the collaboration.
-Currently no member has declared themselves as 'Other' in the B2MMS.
-If there are indeed non-binary Belle II members, this lack of declaration indicates difficulties in gender affirmation within the workplace or due to legal reasons.